spress/spress.yosymfony.com/src/content/docs/2.0/developers/data-sources.md

 Items are the basic building blocks and consist of content and metadata attributes.
 Each item has an identifier and a set of attributes (metadatas).
-Attributes consist of *key-value* array. [`FilesystemDataSource`](https://github.com/spress/Spress/blob/master/src/Core/DataSource/Filesystem/FilesystemDataSource.php) implementation is able to load attributes located at the [front-matter](/docs/2.0/front-matter/) or in a separeted metadata file which are stored in [YAML format](https://en.wikipedia.org/wiki/YAML).
+Attributes consist of *key-value* array. [`FilesystemDataSource`](https://github.com/spress/Spress/blob/master/src/Core/DataSource/Filesystem/FilesystemDataSource.php) implementation is able to load attributes located at the [Front matter](/docs/2.0/attributes/) or in a separeted metadata file which are stored in [YAML format](https://en.wikipedia.org/wiki/YAML).

 ### How to create an item?